mist64/cbmbus_doc/Commodore Peripheral Bus.md

 			* any receiver can ack a byte buy pulling DATA
 			* -> if one receiver is super fast and the other one is super slow, protocol may break
 			* XXX fixed by timing requirements?
+		* why use the clock at all, if we have strict timing requirements? we could just as well have "data valid" windows (Jiffy does this, and uses CLK for data as well)

 ![](serial.gif =601x255)